samcolak/dec25_soduku/readme.md

 ## Solver

 1. You must create a "solver" than resolves the board (without modifying the original board code) - using the supplied "solver.rs"
+2. Example board manipulation can be found in "main.rs"

 ## Challenge